 Bull of the Woods Wilderness is a 37,607-acre property in the southwest corner of Mount Hood National Forest.
 Directly across the forest boundary is Willamette National Forest and Opal Creek Wilderness.
-Bull of the Woods Wilderness was created in 1984 and had more land added in 2009.
+Bull of the Woods Wilderness was created in 1984 and was expanded in 2009.

 The landscape of Bull of the Woods Wilderness is rugged, very rugged.
 There are about a dozen good fishing lakes scattered among the peaks and high ridges but each is separated from the others by those peaks and high ridges.
 Slopes in the area vary from 30° and 90°: the higher you go, the steeper it gets.
 The ridges have been cut by numerous streams as the wilderness contains the headwaters of the Breitenbush, Collawash and Little North Santiam Rivers.
 The vegetation is almost entirely evergreens: western hemlock, western red cedar and Douglas fir.
 There are strips of deciduous red alder along the creeks and rhododendrons scattered throughout the lower areas.
 This is also the countryside of the endangered northern spotted owl.